RiTA-nlp/ita-eval/README.md

 This repository contains the configuration and code utilities to run the ItaEval evaluation suite.

 - The repository is a fork of the [lm-eval-harness](https://github.com/EleutherAI/lm-evaluation-harness).
-Our last alignment happended on [1980a13](https://github.com/EleutherAI/lm-evaluation-harness/tree/1980a13c9d7bcdc6e2a19228c203f9f7834ac9b8).
+We last aligned on [1980a13](https://github.com/EleutherAI/lm-evaluation-harness/tree/1980a13c9d7bcdc6e2a19228c203f9f7834ac9b8).
 - The suite is backing a live leaderboard [HERE](https://huggingface.co/spaces/RiTA-nlp/ita-eval)

 ## Exploring the Suite